RussellJQA/tau-robotframework/exercise-09/README.md

 4. Challenge (15 min):
   - Use variables in place of literals in test.
 Use a variable block if you like.

+### CHALLENGE (15 MIN):
+Use variables in place of literals in test.
+Use a variable block if you like.

 ### DEBRIEF (15 MIN):
 - Scope
 - Arguments